 The 11 PhD Programs

-From Harland Wood’s discovery of carbon dioxide fixation to the recent development of the Mighty Mouse by Richard Hanson’s group, the Department of Biochemistry has a storied tradition in biomedical research.
-As a student, you will work alongside faculty who use a wide range of techniques and systems to address fundamental biological and disease-related questions.
+As a Biochemistry student, you will work alongside faculty who use a wide range of techniques and systems to address fundamental biological and disease-related questions.

-As a candidate in the PhD in Cell Biology program, you will receive training opportunities through formal coursework, original research in your selected mentor's laboratory, and informal interactions provided by seminars, journal clubs, workshops and laboratory meetings.
+As a Cell Biology student, you will receive training opportunities as research science professionals through formal coursework, the conduct of original research in the laboratory of your selected mentor.

-The Department of Pathology provides extensive opportunities for graduate training in experimental pathology, immunology and cancer biology leading to the PhD degree.
+As a Pathology student, you will be provided with extensive opportunities for graduate training in experimental pathology, immunology and cancer biology leading to the PhD (or MD/PhD) degree.

-The ultimate goal of the physiology and biophysics program is to train future scientists in understanding the mechanisms that control normal function of biological processes, translating that knowledge into new approaches and cures for disease.
+As a Physiology and Biophysics student, you will train to understand the mechanisms that control normal function of biological processes, translating that knowledge into new approaches and cures for disease.

-The systems biology and bioinformatics program will train scientists who are able to generate and analyze experimental data for biomedical research and to develop physical or computational models of the molecular components that drive the behavior of a biological system.
+As a Systems Biology and Bioinformatics student, you will train to generate and analyze experimental data for biomedical research and to develop physical or computational models of the molecular components that drive the behavior of a biological system.